Multiple robots

 Soccer robots for RoboCup

-We have been developing a robust localization technique for robocup middle league robots using omni-directional cameras.
+We are developing a robust localization technique for RoboCup Middle Size League robots using omni-directional cameras.

 Fusion